wkaisertexas/HIP/docs/tutorials/reduction.rst

 .. note::

     Eagle eyed readers may have noticed that ``read_global_safe`` used to take an ``uint32_t`` as the index type and now it takes a signed integer.
 When indexing an array with unsigned integrals, the compiler has to handle integer overflows as they're defined by the C/C++ standards.
 It may happen, that some part of the vector load indices overflow, thus not resulting in a contiguous read.
 If you change the previously linked code to use an unsigned integral as the thread id, the compiler won't emit a vector load.
 Signed integer overflow is undefined behavior, and the optimizer assumes that a program has none in it.
 To convey the absence of overflow to the compiler with unsigned indices, add ``__builtin_assume(gid + 4 > gid)``, or the more portable ``[[assume]](gid + 4 > gid)`` once ``amdclang++`` supports it.

-To conclude ``read_global_safe``'s implementation, it's an IILE (Immediately Invoked Lambda Expression), becasue ``ItemsPerThread`` is an integral value, but we need a compile-time ``iota``-like sequence of integers _as a ``pack_`` for our fold-expression to expand on, that change can only occur as part of template argument deduction, here on the immediately invoked template lambda.
+To conclude ``read_global_safe``'s implementation, it's an IILE (Immediately Invoked Lambda Expression), because ``ItemsPerThread`` is an integral value, but we need a compile-time ``iota``-like sequence of integers _as a ``pack_`` for our fold-expression to expand on, that change can only occur as part of template argument deduction, here on the immediately invoked template lambda.